Hugo Baldomero Medina Garza: Arrest and sentence

 Following a traffic accident in the port city of Tampico, Tamaulipas, Medina Garza was arrested by the Mexican Army and police at around three in the afternoon on 1 November 2000 while pending several charges on drug trafficking, illegal use of firearms, and money laundering.
 Immediately after he was apprehended, Medina Garza was taken to Ciudad Victoria capital city and later transferred to Mexico City for questioning.

 He was sentenced to 30 years in prison in November 2004, but a Mexican federal tribunal overturned it to an 11 1/2-year sentence in March 2008.

 On 5 February 2016, one of the officers who participated in his arrest was murdered in Tampico.
 He was allegedly part of a kidnapping ring.

 Personal life and family

 Medina Garza's habitual residence was in the state of San Luis Potosí, where he controlled a network of trucks that moved narcotics into the U.S. He was married with the daughter of Josué Flores, a businessman from the city of Ciudad Victoria, Tamaulipas.

 In 2008, Medina Garza's cousin Adalberto Garza Dragustinovis was identified by the authorities as a leading member in the Gulf Cartel, and was accused of trying to regroup the cartel's armed wing, Los Zetas, despite growing opposition from other leaders in the organization.
 He had several businesses in northern Mexico, but his links with organized crime have not been confirmed and the case is still open.

-Medina Garza is the cousin of Gabriel de la Garza Garza, a former mayor and local congressman of San Fernando, Tamaulipas.
 Delia Garza is also a relative of him; she was the former mayoral candidate in San Fernando for the Institutional Revolutionary Party (PRI).